Home

 Fancy-Fancy: He is quite the ladies man.
 A sweet talker, he’s T.C.’s deputy.
 In the Spanish version he was renamed Panza (Tummy).

-Spook: He’s T.C.’s assistant.
+Spook: This suave cat T.C.’s assistant.
 He has a striking resemblance to Fancy-Fancy.
 He too is a smooth talker.
-He was Espanto (Spook) in the Spanish version.
+Spook was Espanto (Spook) in the Spanish version.

 T.C. in other countires